In A Hurry? Our Top 3 Picks To Buy

 9. Excalibur Twilight DLX Scope Multirange Reticle

-Excalibur Twilight DLX Scope that is designed to pull in the maximum amount of light in those especially low light situations to give the best possible chance of success.
+Excalibur Twilight DLX Scope that is designed to pull in the maximum light in those especially low lighting situations to give the best possible chance of success.

-It has a 44mm objective lens that gathers the light, a 30mm tube for unimpeded light transmission and fully multi-coated fog proof lenses throughout to maximize brightness and clarity.
+It has a 44mm objective lens that gathers the light, a 30mm tube for unimpeded transmitting light and wholly multi-coated fog-proof lenses throughout to maximize brightness and clarity.

 It also has the multiplex crosshair system for accurate placement in 10-yard increments at any speed 300 to 400 fps.
-Excalibur comes with dual red or green color illuminated reticle that helps in low-light situations to improve your accuracy.
+Excalibur comes with the best illuminated reticle that helps in low-light situations to improve your accuracy.

 - It gives a crisp and clear sight picture.

-- It features two dials to easily adjust for windage, elevation.
+- It features two dials to adjust for windage, elevation.